An adai is a gluten-free south Indian dosa crepe that can be flavored with vegetables and/or herbs. Here, I flavor it with my favorite herb, cilantro.

 - ¼ cup urad dal (black gram dal)

 - ¼ cup toor dal (pigeon peas)

 - 2 jalapeno peppers (use less and deseed for less heat)

 - 1 cup cilantro (pack the cilantro in to measure.
 I use the stems too because I find they add a lot of flavor)

 Soak the rice and the dals together for at least 2 hours.
-Drain, and place in a blender along with all the other ingredients.
+Drain, and place in a blender along with all the other ingredients except the oil.

 Add enough water to keep the blades moving and grind until you have a fine batter.
 It should be just a little grainy so the adai turns out crispy, but not too coarse.
 The batter should be spreadable but thick enough to coat the back of a spoon.

 Using a ladle with a rounded bottom, scoop up ½ cup of the Adai batter.